 We evaluated the accuracy of the sentence tracker in generating descriptions for all 94 video clips in the first corpus for multiple contraction thresholds.
 Accuracy was computed as the percentage of the 94 clips for which the sentence tracker produced descriptions that were deemed to describe the video by human judges.
-The resulting accuracy for different contraction thresholds is shown in Table 8.
-Figure 18 shows the highest-scoring sentence generated by this approach on each of the 94 clips in the first corpus for the contraction threshold 0.90.
-To illustrate the effect of the contraction threshold, we show below, the generated sentence for the corresponding contraction thresholds for the first video clip in Figure 18.
+The resulting accuracy for different contraction thresholds is shown in Table 7.
+Figure 16 shows the highest-scoring sentence generated by this approach for several clips in the first corpus for the contraction threshold 0.90.
+Figure 22 in Appendix B shows the highest-scoring sentence generated by this approach on each of the 94 clips in the first corpus.
+To illustrate the effect of the contraction threshold, we show below, the generated sentence for the corresponding contraction thresholds for the first video clip in Figure 16.